Columbus County Schools partnered with Southeastern

 SCHS FFA Student Wins State

-Devin White and Christian Coleman participated in the NC FFA
+Devin White and Christian Coleman participated in

-State FFA Officers to congratulate him for his outstanding
+by the NC State FFA Officers to congratulate him for his outstanding

-WCHS Bowlers Win County
+WCHS Bowlers Win County Titles

-Congratulations to the boy's and girl's bowling teams of West Columbus
+Congratulations to the boy's and girl's bowling teams of

-for winning county bowling titles.
+West Columbus for winning county bowling titles.

 School Safety at ODES

-Old Dock Elementary staff teamed up with
+Old Dock Elementary staff teamed

-and took the discussion very seriously.
+attention and took the discussion very seriously.

 Mobile Medical Lab